ARCP Advice for Trainees

 What should I do if I really cannot compete the Matrix requirements?

 Contact your Educational Supervisor and College Tutor ASAP, so they are aware.
-They may be able to arrange targeted training, but the more notice you give them, the more likely it is that the situation is redeemable.
+They may be able to arrange targeted training.
+T more notice you give them, the more likely it is that the situation is redeemable.

-I am an ST1-5 and I cannot get any consultant summative OSATS confirming competence, or reaffirming continued competency signed.
+I am an ST1-5 and I cannot get any consultant summative OSATS confirming competence.
 What can I do?
 Can an ST6-7 sign me off instead?

 Contact your Educational Supervisor and College Tutor ASAP.
 All Trusts have provision for consultants (or other GMC accredited Clinical Supervisors) to perform OSAT assessments.
-At least 1 summative OSAT for competence (and all OSATS reaffirming continued competency) needs to be performed by a Consultant/GMC accredited Clinical Supervisor.
-The other 2 summative OSATS required to show competence can be completed by either higher grade trainees or consultants.
+At least 1 summative OSAT for competence needs to be performed by a Consultant/GMC accredited Clinical Supervisor.
+The other 2 summative OSATS required to show competence can be completed by either higher grade trainees (post MRCOG part 3) or consultants.

 I cannot get USS training in EPC in my Trust, do I really need to compete the basic USS modules?

 Yes you do!
 Look at the curriculum and OSAT requirements for competency.
-You may not need the EPC setting to fulfill the requirements; it is a trans-abdominal scan of a fetus that is required, not a trans-vaginal scan!
+You may not need the EPC setting to fulfil the requirements; it is a trans-abdominal scan of a fetus that is required, not a trans-vaginal scan.
+Try accessing the dating scan/ nuchal scan clinic instead

 All Trusts have indicated that they can fulfill training for the basic USS modules.
 If there is a problem, then see your Educational Supervisor/ College Tutor.

-I’m ST1/3/4/6 and I don’t have to finish my logbook section at this ARCP.
-Is it OK if I don’t obtain any signatures this training year?
+I’m ST1/3/4/6 and I don’t have to finish my training section at this ARCP.
+Is it OK if I don’t obtain any evidence for my e-portfolio CiPs this year?

 No it’s not!
 You will be awarded an outcome 2 or 3.
-You must make acceptable logbook progress each training year.
+You must make acceptable curriculum progress each training year.

 Does it matter if I’ve only got one set of TO1s or if I have less than 10 TO1s in one set?

 Yes it does!
-You need 2 sets of TO1s for every training year, otherwise the TO2 does not count.
+You need 2 sets of TO1s for every training year, otherwise the TO2 does not count (For Covid, this has been temporarily reduced to 1 set, if that set is satisfactory)

-You need to collate a minimum of 10 TO 1 forms (top tip: send out many more than 10 requests to ensure you receive an adequate number of responses).
+You need to collate a minimum of 10 TO 1 forms (top tip: send out at least 18 requests to ensure you receive an adequate number of responses).
 You’ll need to include:

 - Your current supervising consultant(s) – at least 3 consultants